What is 1099 Reporting in Construction Industry: A Comprehensive Guide

 Year-end procedures

-Conduct a comprehensive review of all contractor payments at the end of each year.
+Conduct a review of all contractor payments at the end of each year.
 Prepare all necessary forms and double-check for accuracy.
-Prior to the IRS deadline, mail or electronically distribute 1099 forms to contractors to avoid non-compliance penalties.
+For the 2025 tax year, distribute 1099 forms to contractors by February 2, 2026 to avoid non-compliance penalties.

 Technology Solutions